sadiyameem/scientific-calculator/README.md

 # Scientific Calculator
-This is a simple calculator that can solve basic problems.
-It also has a fun generator that displays facts about math and calculators.
+This is a simple calculator that can solve basic math problems such as (+, -, *, /) and scientific problems such as (sin, cos, tan, square root and many more).
+It also has a fun fact generator that displays facts about math and calculators.

 # Features
 - Basic operation buttons